mozilla/releasewarrior/releases/firefox-release-rc-57.0.md

 - nthomas: win32 EME repacks (LH5h1BHURBuFZuQ87yt4kg) had a '3600 seconds without output' hang, rerun
 - nthomas: release update verify 4,5,6,7,8/12 failed due to expecting 56.0 to be offered 57.0 instead of 56.0.2.
 We need to set up release-localtest.
 - callek: [Bug 1415276](https://bugzil.la/1415276) - Unable to publish to beta channel: KeyError: 'bz2_blob_suffix'
+- callek: Due to [Bug 1415276](https://bugzil.la/1415276) manually inspected that the rc was published to balrog.